Scott Halberstadt

-Scott Halberstadt (born August 17, 1976) is an American former actor.
+Scott Halberstadt (born 1976) is an American data analyst and former actor.
 He is best known for playing roles in multiple Nickelodeon shows, most notably as Eric on Drake & Josh.
 Halberstadt announced his retirement from acting in 2013.

 Early life

 Halberstadt was born in Connersville, Indiana, to Fred (1939–2010) and Gayle Halberstadt (née Mikesell).
+He has one brother.
 He graduated from Connersville High School and attended Ball State University, studying theater.

 Career

 Film

 Halberstadt's first acting credit is as "Jared" in the 2002 paintball film In Your Face.
 His next film role was in the 2006 picture Grandma's Boy, where he played a tester who challenges Jeff (Nick Swardson) to a game of Dance Dance Revolution.
 He also portrayed a pimply casino employee in Smokin' Aces.

 Television

-Halberstadt had a recurring role as Eric on the Nickelodeon series Drake & Josh from 2004 to 2007.
+Halberstadt had a recurring role as Eric Blonowitz on the Nickelodeon series Drake & Josh from 2004 to 2007.
+Despite portraying a teenager, Halberstadt was 27 at the time of the first season's run and was double the age of his co-star Alec Medlock.
 His other television credits include minor roles in episodes of All That (2000, 2004), The Guardian (2003), Half & Half (2004), The Suite Life of Zack & Cody (2006) and others.
 He made a cameo appearance in iCarlys "iStart a Fan War", playing Eric (from the Drake & Josh series), alongside Alec Medlock and Jake Farrow.